Ultimatum of July 23, 1914: European reactions: July 23–28

-In the United Kingdom, the response was characterized by a certain degree of restraint and measured diplomacy.
+In the United Kingdom, the response was characterized by restraint and measured diplomacy.
 The British government put forth a proposal for mediation by the four major powers (Germany, Italy, France, and Britain) to facilitate conciliation between Serbia and Austria-Hungary following Belgrade's occupation by Austro-Hungarian forces.
 Prime Minister Edward Grey asserted that Britain should play an active role in addressing the crisis, particularly in the event of a renewed Balkan war involving Austria-Hungary directly.
 However, by July 27, the Austro-Hungarian leadership underestimated the extent of Russian support for Serbia and misinterpreted Britain's position.

 Edward Grey, UK Foreign Secretary from 1905 to 1916.

 The responses from Russia and Britain were perceived as deceptive by Austro-Hungarian officials, who misjudged both the extent of Russian backing for Serbia and the implications of the British declaration.

 Ultimately, the German government was made aware of the precise content of the Serbian note, albeit somewhat belatedly.
 The German government received a copy of the Serbian reply to the ultimatum at approximately midday on July 27.
 Subsequently, Gottlieb von Jagow, influenced by Wilhelm II's admiration for the quality of the Serbian reply, proposed that the Dual Monarchy restrict its military operations to a coup de main, with the objective of occupying Belgrade and defending this conquest.
 Additionally, the German Emperor advised the Dual Monarchy's military not to pursue Serbian troops following the occupation of Belgrade.
 The Germans viewed the capture of the Serbian capital as a means of exerting influence over the course of peace negotiations between the Dual Monarchy and Serbia.
 German ministers endorsed this strategy, aiming to contain the crisis through diplomatic exchanges between Wilhelm II and Nicholas II.